 Although relatively little research has examined instrumental learning in impression formation (e.g., Hackel et al., 2015, 2020), this approach offers a theoretical framework for how impressions are formed and expressed through interactive behavior.
 Following reinforcement learning theory (Sutton & Barto, 1998), the reward value of a choice is updated when reward feedback deviates from the expected reward.
 The degree of this deviation is referred to as the prediction error.
-A prediction error is positive when reward feedback exceeds expectations or negative when reward feedback is less than expected.
+A prediction error is positive when reward feedback is less than expected.
 The updating of a reward value depends on the size of a prediction error as a function of one's learning rate, which represents the degree to which an expected value is changed in response to new feedback.